lpenguin/godot-mcp/mcp_server/README.md

 # @lpenguin/godot-mcp

-An MCP (Model Context Protocol) server that generates valid Godot ResourceUID strings by communicating with a running Godot Editor instance via TCP.
+An MCP (Model Context Protocol) server that generates and manages Godot ResourceUID strings by communicating with a running Godot Editor instance via TCP.
+The server can create new UIDs for resource paths or retrieve existing ones, with automatic caching in the Godot Editor.

 ## Installation